olek-osikowicz/cv/rendercv_output/Olek_Osikowicz_CV.md

 - June 2022 – Sept 2022
 - Kraków, Poland
-- Creating and testing fault-tolerant data pipelines on Microsoft Azure
+- Creating and testing fault-tolerant data pipelines on Microsoft Azure.
-- Worked with SQL Warehouses and Datalakes on Databricks Cloud platform
+- Worked with SQL warehouses and data lakes on the Databricks cloud platform.

 # Skills

-- Cloud Computing: Creating pipelines for research computing using contenerized applications, virtual machines, and data storage on AWS, Azure and GCP
+- Cloud Computing: Creating pipelines for research computing using containerized applications, virtual machines, and data storage on AWS, Azure, and GCP.
-- Programming: Proficient with Python, good understanding of networking and DevOps
+- Programming: Proficient in Python, with a good understanding of networking and DevOps.
-- Mathematics: Good understanding of calculus, linear algebra and statistics
+- Mathematics: Strong understanding of calculus, linear algebra, and statistics.
-- Languages: Fluent in English, native Polish, basic German
+- Languages: Fluent in English, native in Polish, basic German.
 # Side Projects

 ## [GOA Maps](https://goamaps.org/)

 - May 2024
-- Coded from scratch using Svelte and OpenStreetMap data
+- Built from scratch using Svelte and OpenStreetMap data.
-- Self-hosted using Cloudflare Tunnel and Docker containers
+- Self-hosted with Cloudflare Tunnel and Docker containers.